02 Dec

 [i] (See FaithLife Study Bible notes for more on the mysterious reference www.Faithlife.com). [ii] https://bibleproject.com/classroom/noah-to-abraham/modules/2

-God's Voice as the Guiding Hand: The most crucial aspect is that God's voice and word were the initiators and guiding forces in directing Noah's life work.
-This was not open to Noah's personal interpretation or what he thought best.
 Similarly, our efforts to build and maintain our communities must be rooted in and guided by God's word.
 This raises the important question of how we discern God's voice today and how we corporately and objectively compare our "ark" to His word preserved for us through the Bible.
 What are the sources that shape our thinking?
 Filter bubbles, AI, gossip, bad self-talk?
+We as modern readers are steeped in our own culture centered around consumerism, individualism, and isolationism.
 Have you learned to tune into the still quiet voice of God's Wisdom that sings over new creation?

 Comments